 After Your Job Interview

-When I was getting interviewed for my internship in a Fortune 100 company in 2005 (almost 4 years ago), I thought I totally ruined my chances during the second round.
-As someone who was really spontaneous and enthusiastic at that time (I still am actually, if not more), I made two of the worst boo-boos possible during the interview.
+When I was getting interviewed for my internship in a Fortune 100 company in 2005 (I was just 20 then, very young), I thought I had totally ruined my chances during the second round.
+As someone who was really spontaneous and enthusiastic at that time, I made two of the worst boo-boos possible during the interview.

 The first one occurred just before the job interview started.
 I had two interviewers, a man and a lady.
 When I was sitting, their colleague entered the room with drinks for them.
 The male interviewer, seeing I had no drinks, asked me out of courtesy if I wanted one.
 Instead of saying no, I quipped said “Okay, yes please!”!